MarcusMalak/Horus/dataset_creation/README.md

 # DATASET CREATION CARLA
 The scripts in this folder are used to export the dataset from Carla into the nuScenes format.

 Please refer to the Carla documentation first to install the simulation: https://carla.readthedocs.io/

+Also see nuScenes documentation for more info on dataset format: https://www.nuscenes.org/nuscenes

 ## How to use
 All sensor and data export configuration can be modified in main_export.py.